 USM Anywhere includes several filters displayed by default.
-These filters allow you to search for your items of interest.
-You can either filter your search, or type what you are looking for in the search box, in the upper left-hand corner of the page.
+These filters enable you to search for your items of interest.
+You can either filter your search, or enter what you are looking for in the search box, in the upper left corner of the page.

 |Created during||Identify alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. triggered in the last hour, 24 hours, 7 days, 30 days, or 90 days.
 You can also configure your own period of time by clicking the icon.
 This option enables you to customize a range and narrow it to delimit your search per minutes and seconds.|

 |Not Suppressed||Filter hiding suppressed alarms.
 The suppressed alarms are hidden by default.|

 |Open/In Review/Closed||Filter alarm by Alarm Status.
 See Alarm Status for more information.|